 At the beginning of each class, I will be taking attendance.
 If you fail to show up to a class without notifying me via email before class starts, you will receive 1 percent off your class participation/attendance mark.
+If you miss more than 1 class per month you will automatically start to lose partcipation marks regardless if you email me or not (unless its an health or family emergency).
 You are encouraged to take part in class discussions, but I will not dock you marks if you do not take part in class discussions.
-However, if your zoom camera is off and I ask for your input on something, and you do not answer, you will be put into the waiting room and subsequently lose participation and attendance marks for the class.
-Each time that I ask for your input and it appears that you are not present in class, you will lose one percent on your overall attendance/participation mark.
+Your participation includes you volunteering at the University of Winnipeg Student Film Festival AND your participation in the group film project.